aravindvnair99/Motorola-Moto-E-condor-unbrick/Unbrick methods.md

 Once in fastboot mode, do one of this (Everything should be in the root folder instead of sub-folders):

 Note: It's better to run the 'Fastboot Unbrick.bat' script to make everything automatic and easier.
+Also, please unlock your bootloader before proceeding any further as you would render your device back to a hard bricked state or completely unusable state otherwise.

 ## Automatic :